Pescadores Mall

 Pescadores Mall (百世多麗購物中心) is a shopping center in Magong City, Penghu County, Taiwan that opened on 3 January 2013.
 With a floor area of approximately 1800 m2, it is the first shopping mall in the county.
-The mall is located in close proximity to Penghu Airport.
+The mall is located near Penghu Airport.
 The mall is a part of a development complex that includes the Pescadores Resort, a duty-free shop and a mall.
 The main core stores of the mall include PX Mart, international boutiques, perfume and cosmetics and other duty-free shops and brands.